intel/ai-reference-models/benchmarks/content_creation/tensorflow/draw/README.md

    ```

 3. Clone this [intelai/models](https://github.com/IntelAI/models) repo,
-   which contains the scripts that we will be using to run benchmarking
+   which contains the DRAW model scripts.
-   for DRAW.
    After the clone has completed, navigate to the `benchmarks`
    directory in the repository.

    ```